 Three ways to help people facing hardship

-As we approach the by-election in Clifton with Maidenway, the Labour Candidate Andy Symons has set out three policies that would have an immediate impact on low-income families in Torbay.
+During the by-election in Clifton with Maidenway, Andy Symons our candidate and also the Chair of Torbay Labour Party set out three policies that would have an immediate impact on low-income families in Torbay.

-- Over the past decade, Torbay Council has reduced funding to a range of voluntary organisations which help people in debt.
-Many of whom will also have Council Tax arrears.
+Over the past decade, Torbay Council has reduced funding to a range of voluntary organisations which help people in debt.
+Many will have Council Tax arrears.
 We need to increase financial support to these organisations.
 We should also follow the lead of some other Devon Councils and write-off previous debts where the ratepayer can demonstrate that they are now sticking to a payment plan.

-- Every day I see people who are struggling financially but many are not claiming all the help they are entitled to.
 Despite what we read in the media many people, particularly the elderly, still feel stigmatised by money issues and do not claim the benefits they are entitled to.
 Many others simply do not know about the support available.
-I will call on the Council to run a massive benefits take-up campaign aimed at families and the elderly.
+Labour calls on the Council to run a massive benefits take-up campaign aimed at families and the elderly.

 Torbay has the highest deprivation levels in the South West, with 7,000 children living in poverty, so if this is not a priority there is something very wrong.
-These three policies, combined with using current savings from the Children’s Services budget to support families in need, would go a long way to helping some of the most vulnerable in our local community.
+These three policies would go a long way to helping some of the most vulnerable in our local community.
 These are practical, common-sense solutions that should be implemented immediately.